-The brand new 24-inch iMac is the first of Apple's all-in-ones to include the new M1 chip, which offers incredible power for the ultra-slim frame… but with few customisation options, is it suitable for your pro software needs?
+The brand new 24-inch iMac was the first of Apple's all-in-ones to include the new M1 chip, which offers incredible power for the ultra-slim frame… but with few customisation options, is it suitable for your pro software needs?

 Meanwhile, the 27-inch iMac retains the older design and still uses 10th-gen Intel processors, but offers so much flexibility along with its bigger screen.
 But the price is higher, so does older hardware work out as a sensible way to invest your money?

 We have our dedicated iMac M1 review here, as well as our iMac 27-inch (2020) review, but here we'll explore what both machines offer for pros, who they're suitable for, and what their limitations are.

 iMac 24 vs iMac 27: Pricing & specs

 The 24-inch iMac M1 starts from £1,249/$1,299/AU$1,899, which gets you the Apple M1 chip with 8-core processor, 7-core GPU and 8GB of RAM, plus 256GB of storage.
 The next model up costs £1,449/$1,499/AU$2,199, and this is the option we think most people should choose if they're able.

 What are the differences between the two?
 Most specs are the same, with the only power difference being that the M1 upgrades to eight GPU cores in the upper model.
 However, the cheaper model doesn't include Touch ID fingerprint security on the keyboard, it has just two USB-C/Thunderbolt 4 ports, while the higher model adds two more USB-C ports plus an ethernet port on the power brick.

 The configuration options on the 24-inch iMac are very limited.
 You can upgrade to 16GB of RAM, but that's the maximum.
 You can also upgrade the storage to 512GB, 1TB or 2TB.